oils-for-unix/oils/doc/oil-help.md

 #### setref

 Mutates a variable through a named reference.
-TODO: Show example.
+TODO: Show an example.

 #### setlocal